electric-sql/electric/website/about/jobs/pglite-engineer.md

 - improve the OPFS VFS so that it works in Safari, this probably involves creating a mini-filesystem (using b-trees) that maps multiple files to a single file
 - fix bugs in PGlite - could be anything from JS/TS bugs to chasing down obscure issues caused by Postgres being compiled to WASM
 - help to port Postgres extensions that are written in c++ (e.g.: `pg_duck`) or Rust (e.g.: `pg_search`) to PGlite
-- create a Postgres extension that allows you to call Javascript functions from Postgres triggers
+- create a Postgres extension that allows you to call Javascript functions from Postgres&nbsp;triggers
 - investigate and build out support for PGlite on various serverless/edge platforms (Cloudflare, Fastly), would involve building VFSs backed by object stores and optimising the WASM build for restricted environments
-- document how to build Postgres extensions for PGlite for common languages (C, C++, Rust)
+- document how to build Postgres extensions for PGlite for common languages like <span class="no-wrap">C, C++ and Rust</span>

 It's a core role at a fast moving project, so priorities evolve quickly.
 It's essential that you're self-directed and can be productive in a small team environment.